kalyanar/s3replication/README.md

 ```
 2. Install the `ams-awsreplication-content-0.0.1-SNAPSHOT-min.zip` to author and publish
 3. The code has 3 sample agents (one each for sqs,sns,s3) under agents.publish.
 The idea being, it would make sense to push events to the cloud after the replicated package successfully reaches the publish server.

-4.On the publish servers,In System Console modify the config 'Apache Sling Oak-Based Discovery Service Configuration’ and set the value of 'Topology Connector URLs’ to 'http://authorip:4502/libs/sling/topology/connector' (this means the servers will announce themselves too author, which will then notify the rest of the topology).
+4. On the publish servers,In System Console modify the config 'Apache Sling Oak-Based Discovery Service Configuration’ and set the value of 'Topology Connector URLs’ to 'http://authorip:4502/libs/sling/topology/connector' (this means the servers will announce themselves too author, which will then notify the rest of the topology).
 You will see the log entry as below.
 ```
 handleTopologyEvent: i am leader =